Package Leaflet: Information for the User

 This medication does not require special storage conditions.

-Medications should not be disposed of through drains or in the trash.
-Dispose of the packaging and medications you no longer need at the SIGRE collection point at the pharmacy.
-Ask your pharmacist how to dispose of the packaging and medications you no longer need.
-By doing so, you will help protect the environment.
+Medications should not be disposed of through wastewater or household waste.
+Deposit the packages and medications you no longer need at the SIGRE collection point in the pharmacy.
+Ask your pharmacist how to dispose of packages and medications you no longer need.
+This will help protect the environment.

-Composition of Rivastigmina cinfa
+Composition of Rivastigmine Cinfa

-Appearance of the product and contents of the packaging
+Appearance of the Product and Package Contents

 Each package contains a bottle with 120 ml of oral solution.